 Role: Co-organizing working groups and proposal writing

-Abakarova, D., Iskarous, K., & Noiray, A. (submitted).
+Abakarova, D., Iskarous, K., & Noiray, A. (in revision).
 Developmental differences in coarticulatory degree are related to the maturation of articulatory strategies.

-Krüger, S. & Noiray, A. (forthcoming).
+Krüger, S. & Noiray, A. (2021).
 Developmental differences in perceptual anticipation underlie different sensitivities to coarticulatory dynamics.
-Journal of Child Language.
+Journal of Child Language, 1-20.

-Popescu, A. & Noiray, A. (accepted).
+Popescu, A. & Noiray, A. (2021).
 Reading proficiency interacts with speech articulation: better readers show greater speech motor differentiation.
 Journal of Language, Learning and Development.

 Rebernik, T., Jacobi, J., Jonkers, R., Noiray, A., & Wieling, M. (2021).
 Reviewing 30 years of electromagnetic articulography: some suggestions for improved experimental approaches.
 Laboratory Phonology, Special collection: Techniques and Methods for Investigating Speech Articulation, 12(1):6.
 DOI